 The Canadian report’s lead author, Dr. Colleen Norris, of the Faculty of Nursing at the University of Alberta, says depression in women with coronary artery disease has “flown under the radar for far too long.”
 The key here, says Dr. Norris, is that doctors must look for symptoms of depression in patients who are undergoing treatment for heart problems, particularly in women.

-Treatment for depression in all patients can be quite effective – usually a combination of counseling, support programs and, if needed, anti-depressant medications.
-These therapies can not only help to ease the symptoms of depression, but they can also improve the longterm health of heart patients.
+Treatment for depression in all patients can be quite effective – usually a combination of counseling, support programs and, if needed for severe depression, anti-depressant medications.
+There are many non-drug options for treating the situational depression often experienced by heart patients.
+These can not only help to ease the symptoms of depression, but they can also improve the longterm health of heart patients.
 Says Dr. Norris: